coynestevencharles/grammar_feedback_ui/README.md

 Testing is done with Vitest, React Testing Library, and Playwright.

-The Playwright test uses Chromium to verify the Slate contenteditable.
+The Playwright test uses Chromium to check the Plate editor and other UI elements.
 To use this, install that browser once with `npx playwright install chromium`.

 Coverage and Playwright are intentionally not part of pre-commit: coverage has no threshold, and Playwright requires a separately installed browser.
 Run them